PlatinumClaridge/LARBS/README.md

 ## Who's it for?

-It's designed to be an excellent starting point for people who aren't afraid of poking around in config files and reading man pages.
+It's designed for people who aren't afraid of poking around in config files and reading man pages.
 It's great for people who want a customizable system without spending hours or days building one from scratch.

-If you're interested in teaching yourself the Linux ropes, LARBS provides an easy window into learning the command line, writing/modifying shell scripts, and how Linux works as a whole.
+The command line is the main interface in LARBS.
+Therefore, it's intended for people who are comfortable writing/modifying shell scripts and config files.

 _If your workflow requires specific programs or hardware devices, you may want to avoid installing LARBS Void Edition on your main machine.
 You may run into trouble with devices such as printers, bluetooth, or wifi.
 Some devices may require manual setup to get working_

+If it's important that your system runs clean and efficiently, free from reliance on ~~bloated~~ "fully featured" programs, then LARBS Void Edition might be exactly what you're looking for.

 ## Installation: